arn-arm-1/ondato-android-sdk/README.md

 ### 3. Creating the SDK configuration

 Create an `OndatoConfig` using your username, along with the password, choose mode of :"TEST" and "LIVE" environment, default mode is TEST.
-Also you can initialize SDK with token.
+Also you can initialize SDK with token, token parameter is availble only for LIVE mode.

 ``` java
 final OndatoConfig config = new OndatoConfig.Builder()